linorobot/linorobot2/README.md

 ## Setting Up
 ### 1. ENV Variables
 #### 1.1.a Robot Type
 Set LINOROBOT2_BASE env variable to the type of robot base that you want to use.
+This is not required if you're using a custom URDF.
 Available env variables are *2wd*, *4wd*, and *mecanum*.
 For example:

     echo "export LINOROBOT2_BASE=2wd" >> ~/.bashrc

-* Take note that this has no effect if you're using a custom URDF.

 #### 1.1.b Laser Sensor (Optional)
 There are pre-written launch files for tested sensors that are included in bringup.launch.
-You just have to define it as an env variable and you're good to go.
+You just have to define the sensor that you are using as an env variable and the launch files will automatically launch the driver for you.
+This step is only required on your robot computer.
 Tested sensors are:
 - rplidar
 - ldlidar